NLP-SIG/nlp-sig.github.io/content/authors/Morning Feng/_index.md

 # - icon: cv
 #   icon_pack: ai
 #   link: files/cv.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'seekiong@nus.edu.sg'

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.